Computational-Plant-Science/ml_smart_release/README.md

 ##  For users with in depth Linux system

+##  Usage in the local environment by cloning the whole GitHub repository

+sample test

+Input: Plant top view images, in jpg or png format

+Output: Image results and trait.xlsx (a summary of trait computation values in pixel units).

+Example input can be downloaded from the "/sample_test/" folder, which contains top-view images of the same Arabidopsis plant from different time points.

 1. Download the repo into the local host PC to the $host_path: